-Lenders typically require that self-employed borrowers provide federal tax returns for a minimum of two years to qualify for the lowest mortgage rate offered by the lender.
-A job history of between one and two years may be permitted if the applicant was previously employed in a similar line of work and earns a similar or greater income as evidenced by the borrower's tax returns.
+Lenders typically require that self-employed applicants provide federal tax returns for a minimum of two years to qualify for the best loan terms including the lowest mortgage rate and fees.
+A job history of between one and two years may be permitted if you were previously employed in a similar line of work and earn a similar or greater income as evidenced by your tax returns.
 Additionally, in certain cases for borrowers with stronger credit profiles, some lenders may only require a tax return for the most recent year.
-Also, some lenders may only require a tax return for one year, but may charge a higher rate and lender costs.
+Also, some lenders may only require a tax return for one year, but may charge a higher rate and lender costs, so there are multiple options to consider.
 Depending on your circumstances, lenders usually require the following documentation for self-employed mortgage applicants:

 Twelve months of bank statements to confirm the borrower’s monthly income

-Two years of Schedule C filings (typically applicable for self-employed sole proprietors)
+Two years of Schedule C filings from your personal tax returns (typically applicable for self-employed sole proprietors)

 Two years of corporate tax returns if the borrower is a 50.1% partner or shareholder in a limited partnership or corporation

 Many self-employed applicants that own a business utilize a Chapter S corporate tax structure whereby the corporation is not required to pay taxes and all profits are passed through to the proprietor.
 In this case, the lender will review the borrower’s income as reported on his or her 1040

 If applicable, the lender may also require the borrower to provide a Schedule K-1 (Form 1065) to verify income from limited partnerships